highgrav/taproot/docs/METRICSSERVER.md

 metrics are not gathered for an endpoint until it has been hit by a user.
 - `/global`: Returns global server metrics
 - `/stats?path=/some/path`: Returns metrics for `/some/path`.

+If you set `UsePprof` on the `ServerConfig` struct, then a selected set of pprof endpoints will also be available starting at `/debug/pprof`.